What time will the auditors be arriving? What is the tentative agenda?

 The auditors will typically arrive in the late morning or early afternoon on the first scheduled day of the audit.
 When the auditors arrive, they will conduct a brief introductory meeting to review the audit process and the layout of the week.
 They will then ask for a brief tour of the medical record, where data management staff may show them where to find certain source documentation in the medical record (e.g. progress notes, laboratory values, stem cell processing records, transfusion records, etc.).

-On the final day of the audit, the auditors will conduct a closing meeting with data management staff that will last approximately one to two hours.
+On the final day of the audit, the auditors will conduct a closing meeting with data management staff that will last approximately one hour.

 Will a data manager (or other staff person) need to be with the auditors during the time of the audit?